-A writing course focusing on essays in the various patterns of exposition and including some grammar and usage review.
-One major goal of the course is to prepare the student to successfully complete state-mandated exams at the third-year level.
-Students must complete English 101 with a grade of C or better to enroll in any higher-numbered English course.
-Prerequisite: Appropriate score on the SAT, ACT or placement exam or completion of EN 099 with a C or higher.
+A writing course focusing on essays in the various patterns of exposition and including some grammar and usage review..
+Students must complete English 101 with a grade of C- or better to enroll in any higher-numbered English course.

 EN 101H Honors Composition